YeOldeDM/lets-godot-roguelike/pages/step-2-collision.md

 Collision
 =====
 *"I can only show you the door, Neo.
 You have to walk through it.
-You...have to open the door first..." -White Morpheus*
+You...have to open the door first..." -White Morpheus, "Computer Boy"*

 ### Roll Your Own
 For many types of games, Godot can handle complex collisions between objects using physics the bodies `KinematicBody2D`, `RigidBody2D` and `StaticBody2D`.